50 Interesting Sex Facts You Probably Didn’t Know

 Fantasy sex isn’t that sexy in real life

-When it comes to porn, life should not imitate art, says Alex Chinks, PsyD, licensed clinical psychologist and clinical sexologist.
+When it comes to movie sex, life should not imitate art, says Alex Chinks, PsyD, licensed clinical psychologist and clinical sexologist.
 Movies are a concoction of fantasy and special effects only loosely tied to reality, yet many people feel that a “good” sexual experience should be like what they see on the screen.
 “Keep expectations realistic and be open to changing the ‘script,'” she says.
 “It’s important to realize that great sex is usually achieved through the simplest acts and a meaningful connection to one’s partner.”
-Here are some more realistic ways to improve your sex life in just one day.

 The secret to mindblowing sex?
 Lube.